 After earning his B.A. in English Literature at the University of Cincinnati, Mark earned his M.F.A. in creative writing at Bowling Green State University and did Ph.D. work at Oklahoma State University.

-Mark is a professor of English and Dean of the School of Arts and Humanities at the University of Arkansas at Monticello.
+Mark is a professor of English and Creative Writing in the MFA program and Dean of the School of Arts and Humanities at the University of Arkansas at Monticello.
 Several times, Mark has been named to Who’s Who Among America’s Teachers.